 See some of our Key projects

 - We are home to one of the UK’s strongest Schools of Psychology, combining outstanding research and teaching.
 Over 80 percent of our research was recently recognised as being ‘internationally excellent’ in the Research Excellence Framework for 2014.
-Psychology at Birmingham is ranked 5th in the UK for its world-leading research.

 - Excellent research opportunities are provided by our links with local hospitals and clinics, including Queen Elizabeth Hospital Birmingham, which is a national centre for neurotrauma.
 We also work alongside local schools and nurseries, other University departments, industrial companies and departments of local and national government, both in this country and overseas.